indykish/snowflake/README.md

 To build and test, run `mvn test`.

 To package, run `mvn package`.
-This produces `snowflake-package-dist-zip` with the following.
+This produces `snowflake-package-dist-zip` with the following directories.

 `scripts` - Ruby script, snowflake startup script `libs`    - Jar files as needed to run